jenna-ingersoll-bfg/docusaurus-to-github-pages/docs/developer/dev_security.md

 :::info

 After testing with a sample policy, uninstall your app from the device you have used for testing.
-Third party reporting may have been disabled during testing.
+3rd party reporting may have been disabled during testing.

 :::

 The following code sample demonstrates a sample policy file, sample_policies.json, which you can use to verify the content of what is being displayed.
 The sample policy includes two policies that will be shown in succession.

-- The first policy is an optional policy with third-party targeted advertising control.
+- The first policy is an optional policy with 3rd party targeted advertising control.
 - The second policy is a mandatory policy that the player must accept to continue.

 ```json